‘We’re collateral damage’: Clinically vulnerable people on how they feel about 19 July

 ‘We’re collateral damage’: Clinically vulnerable people on how they feel about 19 July restrictions lifting

-With the requirement to wear masks and socially-distance in public spaces to end on Monday, Saman Javed speaks to those most at risk from the virus about their biggest concerns
+As the requirement to wear masks and socially-distance in public spaces comes to an end, Saman Javed speaks to those most at risk from the virus about their biggest concerns

 From Monday, coronavirus restrictions will be eased across England bringing an end to social distancing laws and compulsory mask wearing, although Boris Johnson has urged people to continue “exercising caution” when out in public and near those you do not normally see.